isomerpages/moe-konghwasch/_about-khs/校规 School Rules.md

-1. Use of communication devices in school is **strictly for communication purposes only**.
+1. Use of communication devices in school is&nbsp;**strictly for communication purposes only**.
 No form of video/ audio recording and photography is allowed at all times within the school compound.

-2. The communication devices must be **switched off at all times and be kept in the school bag** during school hours and remained so during all after-school activities.
+2. The communication devices must be&nbsp;**switched off at all times and be kept in the school bag**&nbsp;during school hours and remained so during all after-school activities.
 For example, during remedial lessons, CCA and student care.

-3. Use of communication devices **is prohibited** in all parts of the school except within the call zones: the Canteen, at Gate 3 and Gate 6.
+3. Use of communication devices&nbsp;**is prohibited**&nbsp;in all parts of the school except within the call zones: the Canteen, at Gate 3 and Gate 6.

 4. Students who need to contact their parents urgently during school hours are advised to seek their teacher’s permission or approach the General Office for assistance.